Last Updated on by Jeremy

 When you're already paying the equivalent of a good vacation on a rug, you shouldn't have to pay any more past that.

-When visiting the rug shops, be prepared to ask questions, inspect the rugs with any method published online that you find reputable, barter for a great deal, and do not be upset to say no. If the salesman is pushy at all, leave.
+When shopping for Turkish carpets, be prepared to ask questions, inspect the rugs with any method published online that you find reputable, barter for a great deal, and do not be upset to say no. If the salesman is pushy at all, leave.
 It may take some time, but for such an expensive investment, your effort into finding the best Turkish rug should deserve no less.

 Now we just have to wait another year before we can see ours again.